 The Palace on Wheels is the oldest and most iconic of India's luxury trains.
 It's been operating since 1982 and is rated as one of the best train journeys in the world.
-The train's 7-night itinerary includes some of the most popular cities in Rajasthan, as well as the Taj Mahal.
+The train's seven-night itinerary includes some of the most popular cities in Rajasthan, as well as the Taj Mahal.

 The Deccan Odyssey primarily covers Maharashtra, as well as popular destinations in neighboring states such as Goa, Gujarat, and Rajasthan.
-This luxury train has been operating since 2004 and offers six diverse 7-night itineraries, most of which depart from Mumbai.
-These are the Maharashtra Splendor (covers Ajanta Ellora caves, Nashik wineries, Kolhapur, Konkan Coast and Goa), the Indian Odyssey (departs from Delhi and journeys through Agra, Ranthambore National Park, Jaipur, Udaipur, Vadodara, to the Ellora caves in Maharashtra), the Jewels of the Deccan (heads south to Hampi and Hyderabad), the Maharashtra Wild Trail, Hidden Treasures of Gujarat, and Indian Sojourn (similar to the Indian Odyssey but departs from Mumbai and ends in Delhi).Continue to 5 of 5 below.
+This luxury train has been operating since 2004 and offers six diverse seven-night itineraries, most of which depart from Mumbai.
+These are the Maharashtra Splendor (covers Ajanta Ellora caves, Nashik wineries, Kolhapur, Konkan Coast and Goa), the Indian Odyssey (departs from Delhi and travels through Agra, Ranthambore National Park, Jaipur, Udaipur, and Vadodara, to the Ellora caves in Maharashtra), the Jewels of the Deccan (heads south to Hampi and Hyderabad), the Maharashtra Wild Trail (includes Pench and Tadoba national parks), Hidden Treasures of Gujarat, and Indian Sojourn (similar to the Indian Odyssey but departs from Mumbai and ends in Delhi).